panpf/zoomimage/docs/scrollbar.md

 * ScrollBarSpec.Default: Default configuration, color is gray, size is 3 dp, 6 dp from the side edge of the screen, 12 dp from the edge of the screen at both ends, WindowInsets is not enabled
-* ScrollBarSpec.DefaultAndWindowInsets: Default configuration, color is gray, size is 3 dp, 6 dp
-  from the side edge of the screen, 12 dp from the edge of the screen at both ends, WindowInsets is enabled
 * ScrollBarSpec.Medium: Color is gray, size is 5 dp, 10 dp from the side edge of the screen, 20 dp from the edge of the screen at both ends, WindowInsets is not enabled
-* ScrollBarSpec.MediumAndWindowInsets: Color is gray, size is 5 dp, 10 dp from the side edge of the screen, 20 dp from the edge of the screen at both ends, WindowInsets enabled
 * ScrollBarSpec.Large: Color is gray, size is 7 dp, 14 dp from the side edge of the screen, 28 dp from the edge of the screen at both ends, WindowInsets is not enabled
-* ScrollBarSpec.LargeAndWindowInsets: Color is gray, size is 7 dp, 14 dp from side edge of screen, 28 dp from edge of screen at both ends, WindowInsets enabled

 If you want to increase the distance of the scroll bar based on navigation WindowInsets, as follows: